roach0x51/UGV_remote_control/README.md

 # UGV_remote_control
-remote control the unmanned ground vehicle manoeuvring and avoiding obstacles
+using a xbox controller remote control the unmanned ground vehicle manoeuvring and avoiding obstacles works on windows and requires the UGV platform to work. detailed code walk through available upon request.